 Lesson #4: Reduce friction everywhere

 Set the tab order to allow the user to move quickly and sequentially through the fields.
-This is especially helpful in the mobile use case and for savvy Internet users.
+This is especially helpful for mobile and savvy Internet users.
 Pay particular attention to the final tab order of the Submit and Cancel buttons.
 Many quick tabbers will complete a form and expect Submit to be the next field.
-If they go to submit their information and they inadvertently choose “Cancel” due to your field ordering, you’ve made someone very unhappy.
+If they go to submit their information and inadvertently choose “Cancel” due to your field ordering, you’ve made someone very unhappy.

-In all areas of contact form design look for ways that you can reduce the friction of the process and watch your conversion rate rise.
+In all areas of contact form design look for ways to reduce the friction of the process and watch your conversion rate rise.

 Lesson #5: Design for mobile first